Mr. Fengsuo Zhou, Chinese democracy and human-rights activist, was joined by Mrs. Li Schoolland and filmmaker Mr. Ben Klein to discuss the documentary

 They discussed the importance of recognizing individual identity within the Chinese community, the connection between the 1989 protests and current resistance in China, and their efforts to support political prisoners.
-Zhou also shared stories of dissidents who have been separated from their loved ones for decades due to their activism.
+Mr. Zhou also shared stories of dissidents who have been separated from their loved ones for decades due to their activism.
 The speakers emphasized the need for financial support and media awareness to help political prisoners survive and potentially secure their early release.

 - 00:00:00